Bandit based centralized matching in two-sided markets for peer to peer lending

 \section{Problem Statement and Technical preliminaries}

 Our model of lending through a market matching perspective is very close to the Shapley-Shubik model of bilateral trade with indivisible goods \cite{shapley1971assignment} where there is a set of buyers or bidders (the lenders in our case) and a set of sellers selling a unit of good (borrowers in our case) and no lender wants more than one unit of the good.
 There is a monetary value that a buyer assigns to the seller's good and this relates to the amount of money that a lender is willing to lend to a borrower posting in our case despite what the borrower project funding requirements (which are generally more than an individual lender can contribute) are.
-In the rest of the paper, we will denote matrices using bold capital symbols, and vectors with bold lower cased symbols in the rest of the paper.
-A summary of the important symbols can be references in Table~\ref{tab:table0}.
-In this section, we lay out the desiderata for our problem to set the stage for the matching framework. \\
+In the rest of the paper, we will denote matrices using bold capital symbols, and vectors with bold lower cased symbols.
+A summary of the important symbols can be references in Table~\ref{tab:table0}. \\